pupil-labs/pupil-icon-font/README.md

 Add icons to `./svgs` folder,
 Edit `config.yml` to specify your icon names and unicode mapping for each glyph.
-Make sure the icon name is the same as the svg icon file name.
+Make sure the icon codename is the same as the svg icon file name.

 ### SVG requirements